github-pfeifer-syscon-de/varsel/README.md

-The "execute" value is split befor execution, this allows passing parameters, but as spaces are used to separate parameters you probably want to avoid them whenever possible e.g. Json-Values can be written without.
+The "execute" value is split befor execution, this allows passing parameters, but as spaces are used to separate parameters you probably want to avoid them whenever possible e.g. Json-values can be written without.
 To give a parameter that contains spaces quotes " can used e.g. ...
 "This will be one parameter" ...
 (will be passed without quotes).
-To place a quote you need to double it e.g. "".
+To place a quote on output you need to double it e.g. "".